(This article and its content were first published in the Buenos Aires Herald—print edition— October 20, 2015).

 The latest World Health Organization (WHO) data estimates there are at least 300,000 cases of Alzheimer’s in Argentina, and that across Latin America and the developing world the number of new diagnoses of the people suffering from the disease is picking up pace rapidly.
 Latin America is expected to see a 134 percent to 146 percent rise in dementia cases over the next two decades, according to the WHO.

 With Alzheimers currently in the global spotlight thanks to today’s World Alzheimers Day, local experts have pointed to a lack of public awareness over the disease, suggesting recently that the WHO figures for Argentina do not fully illustrate the scale of the problem both in the country and beyond, however, considering that many of those affected are never diagnosed.

 They estimate that in 2010 there were at least 500,000 people affected by Alzheimer’s and that this number has certainly risen in subsequent years.

 “Nobody knows exactly how many people have Alzheimer’s in Argentina, not least because many people fail to get diagnosed, but we do know it’s on the rise,” Dr. Guillermo N. Jemar, a neuropsychologist at Córdoba National University (UNC) and contributor to the expert support group Alzheimer’s Argentina, told the Herald.

-Alzheimer’s, which accounts for between 60 and 70 percent of all cases of dementia globally, is a degenerative disease which causes loss or debilitation of neurons and synapses— the information receptors in the brain.
+Alzheimer’s accounts for between 60 and 70 percent of all cases of dementia globally.
+It is a degenerative disease that causes loss or debilitation of neurons and synapses—the information receptors in the brain.